Supply Chain Process Optimization Using Linear Programming

 💡 Present the problem

-Use this mathematical presentation of the problem to confirm with operational teams that you understood well their request.
+Use this mathematical presentation of the problem to confirm with operational teams that you understood their request well.

 Step 3: Solving using Python